shiroi27/rock-paper-scissors-python/README.md

 ## 🧠 What I Learned

-This fun game helped me:
+This fun game helped me :

-• Work with button commands and user input
+- Work with button commands and user input
-• Track multiple variables (win/loss/tie counters)
+- Track multiple variables (win/loss/tie counters)
-• Design smooth GUI layouts using pack() and grid()
+- Design smooth GUI layouts using pack() and grid()
-• Use lambda and StringVar() effectively
+- Use lambda and StringVar() effectively

 ---